shabin5785/Golang_notes/Go_3.md

 More importantly, functions defined in this way have access to the entire lexic al environment, so the inner function can refer to var iables from the enclosing function,

+-A **variadic function** is one that can be cal le d with var ying numbers of arguments.
+The most fami liar examples are fmt.Printf and its variants.
+Printf requires one fixed argument at the beginning, then accepts any number of subsequent arguments.